 2. Wedding Contracts - Always have a written contract with your wedding vendors!
 You’ll want to ensure that you’ll have a contingency plan in place if some unforeseen disaster (like COVID-19) derails your wedding plans.
 Get a written agreement with every vendor if possible, but especially make sure you have a contract with the venue, the dressmaker, the photographer, the caterers, and the entertainment.

 3. When the Sun Sets - This might seem strange, but take note of what time the sun sets on your wedding day.
-That's the "golden hour" when your wedding photographer can get the best shots of the two of you.
+That's the "golden hour" when your wedding photographer can get the best shots of the bride and groom.
 You'll be glad you thought of this detail when you look back at your wedding photos!

 4. Assigning Point People - Do you want to deal with questions from your wedding vendors on your wedding day?
 Of course not!
 You're busy enough as it is!
-Pick a few trustworthy family members and friends to be the point-of-contact for the caterers, the DJ and whoever else might need guidance.
+Hire a wedding planner or pick a few trustworthy family members and friends to be the point-of-contact for the caterers, the DJ and whoever else might need guidance.

 5. Weather Contingencies - Working around the weather has become a bigger part of wedding planning than ever in 2020.
 With so many weddings being moved outdoors because of the pandemic, couples need to have a contingency plan for bad weather.
 Rent a big tent or a park pavilion in case of rain.
 Have patio heaters on the ready in case it gets cold, or some big fans for the sweltering heat.

 6. Wedding Insurance - Whether or not you need wedding insurance depends on t several factors.
 Some couples might see it as unnecessary, but there are also plenty of couples who wish (after the fact) that they had purchased insurance.
 Either way, it's worth considering, especially in a year like 2020, when just about everybody's wedding plans have been thrown for a loop.